Featured Post

 I returned home to Nassau at the end of my freshman year at Syracuse University.
 Although I would continue to work part-time at my father's tavern and gas station, I wanted a regular job.
 John Weaver, a high school classmate who lived in the Nassau Lake area, and I went to the Albany office of the New York State Labor Department, which operated an employment office where it matched employers with potential employees without fees.

-John and the other student had the job of laying out the cables along the baseline and attaching the geophones.
+John and the other student laid out the cables along the baseline and attached the geophones.
 I used a steel crowbar near the ends of the cables and near where they met to punch a hole about 3 feet deep.
 I would run a wire from the laboratory to each hole and attach an electric blasting cap to the wire.
 I would cut the dynamite sticks in half, insert a blasting cap into the dynamite, push it into the hole, and then pack dirt back in.
-The technicians had explained that dynamite was actually quite safe unless triggered by a spark that was provided by the blasting cap.
+The technicians explained that the dynamite was quite safe unless triggered by a spark from the blasting cap.
 In fact, one could hold a match to the dynamite; it would burn but not explode.
 I carried dynamite and the blasting caps in my pockets.

 We enjoyed the job.
-The work was not really hard and we weren’t rushed.
+The work was relatively easy, and we weren't rushed.
 There were many times when the technicians were doing their work, and we could just sit around, talk, and sometimes eat wild strawberries that we found.

 That job ended toward the end of June or the beginning of July.
 John got a job delivering ice cream that lasted him for the rest of the summer.
 George Reischuck, a neighbor and friend who was a year ahead of me in school, heard that Ft.
 Orange Paper Company in Castleton was hiring summer help.
 We went there and were hired.

 Although Ft.
-Orange had several customers for whom it manufactured boxes, I only remember three: Chiclets boxes that held 2 Chiclets for vending machines, Hartz Mountain birdseed boxes, and Knox Gelatin boxes.
+Orange manufactured boxes for several customers, I only remember three: Chiclets boxes that held two Chiclets for vending machines, Hartz Mountain birdseed boxes, and Knox Gelatin boxes.

-George and I started out on the day shift, working on Knox Gelatin boxes.
-These boxes, about the size of today’s Jello boxes, were brought to us on pallets.
-We had workstations across from each other, sort of like a partner’s desk.
-A pallet of Knox boxes would be placed on one side of both of us, and an empty pallet on the other side.
-Although the strippers had removed the selvage, there were 2 parts of the boxes that were scored, but too small to be removed with the jackhammers.
+George and I started working on the day shift on Knox Gelatin boxes.
+These boxes, about the size of today's Jello boxes, were brought to us on pallets.
+We had workstations across from each other, like a partner's desk.
+A pallet of Knox boxes would be placed on one side of both of us and an empty pallet on the other side.
+Although the strippers had removed the selvage, 2 parts of the boxes were scored but too small to be removed with the jackhammers.
 One was a slot about 2 inches long and about 1/4 inch wide.
 The other was an area shaped like one-half of an arrowhead.
 Our job was to pick up a handful of the boxes, place them in a special wooden jig that had similarly shaped holes in the bottom, and then knock out those scored pieces with a mallet and slender chisel.
-It was tedious work, but not particularly hard.
-We were pretty much left alone after we showed competence in the work, and we could talk as we worked.
+It was tedious work but not particularly hard.
+We were left alone after we showed competence in the work, and we could talk as we worked.
 After a few days, George was taken off that job and given other duties.
 I was left to continue with the Knox boxes.
 They had a picture of a cow in the center of a circle, and most of the box was greenish-yellow.
 With George on another job, I had no one to talk to, and I developed a rhythm; pick up a handful of boxes, put them in the jig, hammer the slot and the half arrow, put them on the other pallet, and start over again.
 After I had been doing this for a couple of days, the shop foreman came to me and asked if I knew how many boxes I had finished that shift.
-I told him that I didn’t keep track, but apparently, he did.
-He said that I had done approximately 22,000 boxes so far and that the previous record for a complete shift was a little over 18,000 boxes.
-He said, “You’re going back to college in a little while, but management will expect the regular guys to keep up that production.”
-He said that he was going to mark my day’s work at 16,000 boxes and that I should “go read some magazines.”
+I told him I didn't keep track, but apparently, he did.
+He said I had done approximately 22,000 boxes so far, and the previous record for a complete shift was a little over 18,000 boxes.
+He said, "You're going back to college in a little while, but management will expect the regular guys to keep up that production."
+He said he would mark my day's work at 16,000 boxes and that I should "read some magazines."
 I went to the large shed where the magazines and papers awaiting recycling were stored and read magazines.
 After that, whenever I worked on the Knox boxes, I would punch 15,000 or so and then go and read magazines for the rest of my shift.

-After a while, George and I were put on the evening shift, midnight to 8 am.
+After a while, George and I were put on the evening shift, midnight to 8 a.m.
 That worked out well for us.
-We would go swimming in the Valatiekill near Castleton in the late afternoon and usually stop at a bar in Castleton to shoot darts, have a sandwich, and a couple of beers before going to work.
-(The legal age for alcohol was still 18 at the time).
+In the late afternoon, we would go swimming in the Valatiekill near Castleton and usually stop at a bar in Castleton to shoot darts, have a sandwich, and have a couple of beers before going to work.
+(The legal age for alcohol was still 18 at the time.)

 One of my chores on that shift was to move pallets to and from the presses and to and from the stripping areas.
 Battery-operated hand trucks were used to move the pallets.
 The base would fit under

-a pallet and jack it just slightly off the floor.
+a pallet and be jacked just slightly off the floor.
 The worker would then lead the hand truck with a long handle, as the electric motor powered wheels.
-One evening I made a 90-degree turn too fast and approximately 50,000 penny Chiclet boxes fell off the pallet and fanned out over the floor.
+One evening, I made a 90-degree turn too fast, and approximately 50,000 penny Chiclet boxes fell off the pallet and fanned out over the floor.
 No one got too excited about anything that happened on the night shift.
-Many of the regular employees would catch a couple of hours of sleep during their shift since none of the higher management worked then.
+Many regular employees would catch a couple of hours of sleep during their shift since none of the higher management worked then.

 Eventually, George and I were assigned to feed cardboard into a big four-color press that was printing Hartz Mountain Bird Seed Food boxes.
-We would together lift a stack of blank sheets of cardboard into the press.
-The sheets would then be lifted, one by one, into the press by a mechanical arm that grabbed each sheet, and moved it into the press.
+Together, we would lift a stack of blank cardboard sheets into the press.
+The sheets would then be lifted, one by one, into the press by a mechanical arm that grabbed each sheet and moved it into the press.
 We became a little sloppy in feeding the press, and as a result, the mechanical arm once picked up two or three sheets instead of just one.
-The extra thickness of the multiple sheets of cardboard jammed the press and misaligned the plates.
+The extra thickness of the multiple cardboard sheets jammed the press and misaligned the plates.
 It took a couple of days to get the press running properly again since a repairman had to be brought in from the printing press factory to get it printing properly again.
 The job at Ft.
 Orange ended just before Labor Day weekend when I returned to college.
-Years later the company went into bankruptcy.
+Years later, the company went into bankruptcy.

 It was an enjoyable summer.
 I would occasionally stop at home and see my parents.
 When the camp was over shortly before the fall semester started, I came home and observed the 10:00 p.m. curfew.